 There are surveyor posts in Front of La Placita Church that mark the first mapped boundaries in 1858 of the village that became Los Angeles.
 Two Bicentennial Historical Plaques (one in English the other Spanish) were dedicated by then Mayor Tom Bradley in 1981.

 Be sure to visit my page about Olvera Street which has become a world famous Mexican Marketplace with two historic buildings; Avila Adobe & Sepúlvda House.
-Enter Olvera Street next to the large Spanish style church on the Old Plaza.
+Entrance to Olvera Street is next to the large Spanish style church on the Old Plaza.